lowcodeunit/public-web-docs/docs/getting-started/frontend-applications.md

 # Frontend Applications

 While some static html can be valuable, the end goal of most applications is far more complex and requires the help of javascript frameworks.
-Any framework will do (vue, react, angular, svelte, and the list goes on...), so bring your favorite to the table to get started.
+Any framework will do (vue, react, angular, svelte, vanilla JS, and the list goes on...), so bring your favorite to the table to get started.

 ## Javascript Frameworks